Ada, Oklahoma: History

+Ada was originally a sundown town, where African Americans were not allowed to live.
+In the 1900s, the town was opened up to African Americans so that black witnesses could stay while testifying in district court.
+Ada began allowing Black people to open restaurants, barber shops, stores, and hotels by court order as to offer places where "negro witnesses might stay during the [court] session".
+Unnamed individuals threatened them, writing that "unless they left the town immediately they must suffer the consequences."
+When the threats went unanswered, unnamed parties blew up a Black restaurant with dynamite, seriously injuring one occupant.
+According to the Arkansas City Daily Traveler article, published on March 30, 1904, "This action has been condemned by many citizens and a reward has been offered for arrest of the guilty parties...most citizens now believe negroes should be allowed to live there."
+After the incident, the town remained open to African Americans to provide labor for a local cotton compress.

 In 1909, the women of Ada organized an effort to build a normal school in their city.
 It resulted in the founding of East Central College (now East Central University).

 On April 19, 1909, an organized mob hanged four men, among whom was American outlaw Deacon Jim Miller, who was set to be tried for the murder of a former U.S. marshal and member of the local freemason lodge.
 The town had a population of about 5,000 at the time, and 38 murders a year at the time of the lynching.
 The Daily Ardmoreite reported that the four lynched men were "one of the bloodiest band of murderers in the state of Oklahoma and an organization of professional assassins, that for a record of blood crimes, probably has no equal in the annals of criminal history in the entire southwest".

 The first manufacturing company in Ada, the Portland Cement Company, installed the first cement clinker in Oklahoma in 1910.
 American Glass Casket Company began manufacturing glass caskets in 1916, but the business failed.
 Hazel Atlas Glass bought the plant in 1928 and produced glass products until 1991.